 Stop words and rare words are omitted.

-If you research wine, look no further than Spain or Portugal, but if beer is your theme, consider Denmark (Germany is a candidate too).
-The Dutch have the most complicated pension system in the world, and the British were more concerned with Brexit than the resut of us.
+If you research wine, look no further than Spain, if beer is your theme, consider Ireland.
+The Dutch have the most complicated pension system in the world, and the British were more concerned with Brexit than the rest of us.

 The data for the map is compiled from titles and abstracts of economics papers, as found in the distributed RePEc dataset.
 See my previous blog post for a short info on the dataset and the text processing involved.
 Then, geolocation of any paper is done using top-level domain names of the authors’ email addresses, if available—otherwise, if it’s a discussion paper, geolocation is done using the top-level domain name of the website that hosts the paper (MPRA is excluded).
 Domains .edu and .gov are identified with the US.